-The Accounting Officer completed the Financial Management and Governance Self-Assessment during the year to 31 August 2017 and addressed the minor changes required.
-The Trust Board completed a self evaluation exercise during 2016/17 and has addressed the minor improvements identified during that evaluation.
-The Trustees plan to carry out their next self evaluation of governance in 2017/18.
+The Accounting Officer completed the Financial Management and Governance Self-Assessment during the year to 31 August 2018 and addressed the minor changes required.
+The Trust Board began a self evaluation exercise during 2017/18 and is still to be completed due to other priorities.
+The Trustees plan to complete the self evaluation of governance by the end of 2018 and implement actions as appropriate.